 Water the giant plant in your living room

 Make sure your live Christmas trees are sufficiently watered, and check the stand daily for dehydration.
-Dried-out trees are dangerous as they can ignite easily and burn quickly.
+Dry trees can ignite easily and burn quickly.

 Clean Santa’s entryway